kolotaev/vakt/README.md

 # Don't forget to run migrations here (especially for the first time)
 ...
 ```

+Beware that currently SQLStorage supports indexed and filtered-out `find_for_inquiry()` only for
+StringExact, StringFuzzy and Regex checkers.
+RulesChecker simply returns all the Policies from the database.

 Note that vakt focuses on testing SQLStorage functionality only for two most popular open-source databases:
 MySQL and Postgres.
 Other databases support may have worse performance characteristics and/or bugs.